-In support of further partnerships with area school districts, businesses, and other partners that are so critical to helping us to refine the SPIRIT curriculum and the CEENBoT platform, the project held a showcase event on March 28th of 2009 and a second showcase event on January 30th, 2010, and a third on February 19th, 2011.
+In support of further partnerships with area school districts, businesses, and other partners that are so critical to helping us to refine the SPIRIT curriculum and the CEENBoT platform, the project held a showcase event on March 28th of 2009 and a second showcase event on January 30th, 2010, a third on February 19th, 2011, and a fourth on February 18th, 2012.
 A total of 113 students from grades K-12 attended the first event along with teachers and many parents.
 A total of 26 schools (and 34 teachers) were represented in this inaugural event.
 The second event had more than 400 students participate and was held at the Strategic Air and Space Museum in Ashland, Nebraska.
-The third event had more than 500 students participate.
-The Governor of Nebraska gave the opening welcome speech during 2010 and 2011.
-Students in all three showcase events participated in various robot challenges and made presentations related to robotics, and provided ideas on how they could extend or use the achievement.
-There was news coverage by television stations and state newspapers at each of the 2009, 2010 and 2011 events.
+The had more than 500 students participate and the fourth event had nearly 700.
+The Governor of Nebraska gave the opening welcome speech during 2010, 2011, and 2012.
+Students in all three showcase events participated in various robot challenges and made presentations related to robotics, and provided ideas on how they could extend or use the CEENBoT.
+Teachers also presented on how educational robotics overlapped with their current curriculum goals and where such activities might further assist with student STEM achievement.
+There was news coverage by television stations and state newspapers at each of the 2009, 2010, 2011 and 2012 events.
 Some sponsors from business also contributed prizes to students at each showcase event.
 Business partners included Lockheed Martin, Union Pacific, Omaha Public Power District, and Cox Communications.
 College students from both the University of Nebraska at Lincoln engineering programs and the University of Nebraska at Omaha College of Education programs helped to run the two events.
-All student participants in the Expo received t-
+All student participants in the Expo received t-shirts and a robotic bug donated by the Nebraska NASA Space Grant, and many schools received a CEENBoT kit and an Electronic Snap Circuit Kit that was also donated.